-We have some equipment that is available to you if needed when you are filming in the green screen.
-We have a camera that you can use if don't have one just make sure you download your video to where you want to save it to because we erase the videos off the SD card to be available for the next person.
-We also have adapters for the tripods if you wanted to use your smartphone when you are using the adapters it better if you take your case off your phone for a better fit.
+We do have a camera in that space that you can use if don't have one just make sure you download your video to where you want to save it because we erase the videos off the SD card to be available for the next person.
+We also have adapters for the tripods if you wanted to use your smartphone when you are using the adapters it is better if you take your case off your phone for a better fit.

 1. Create a new project --> NAME it, don’t change the settings --> Use the default sequence settings